 A legislator who spends more than the \$111 state per diem on lodging, food, and other personal expenses in Springfield faces a rather complex limit on deducting the excess.
-The latest authority on this appears to be a 1987 IRS interpretation of changes made by the Tax Reform Act of 1986-which set limits on deductions for meals, entertainment, and similar expenses.
-That interpretation said that if a person seeks to deduct more for daily living costs while away from home than the amount the person's employer reimbursed, the excess must be allocated for tax purposes between two categories: (1) meals and expenses such as entertainment, and (2) lodging and similar costs.
-This allocation must be in the same ratio as the ratio between the amounts the federal government allows its employees for meals and for lodging in the city where the person stayed (currently about 41% for meals and 59% for lodging in Springfield).
+The latest authority on this appears to be a 1987 IRS interpretation of changes made by the Tax Reform Act of 1986-which set limits on deductions for meals and similar expenses.
+The interpretation said that if a person seeks to deduct more for daily living costs when away from home than the amount the person's employer reimbursed, the excess must be allocated for tax purposes between two categories: (1) meals and incidental expenses, and (2) lodging and similar costs.
+That allocation must be in the same ratio as the ratio between the amounts the federal government allows its employees for (1) meals and (2) lodging in the city where the person stayed (currently about 36% for meals and 64% for lodging in Springfield).
 The significance of that allocation is this:

-• All of the amount allocated for lodging-along with half of the excess spending on meals and similar expenses over the amount reimbursed-is deductible as a "miscellaneous deduction" (if the legislator is an itemizer, and to the extent that the sum of all miscellaneous deductions exceeds 2% of adjusted gross income).
+→ All of the amount allocated for lodging-plus half of the excess spending on meals and similar expenses over the amount reimbursed-is deductible as a "miscellaneous deduction" (if the legislator is an itemizer, and to the extent that the sum of all miscellaneous deductions exceeds 2% of adjusted gross income).
 The other half of the excess spent on meals and similar expenses over the state reimbursement is not deductible at all.7

-Example: A legislator gets \$111 in per diem for a day of legislative business in Springfield, but actually incurs \$141 of ordinary and necessary legislative expenses that day.
-The \$111 paid by the state is excluded from gross income and thus is not taxable.
-The remaining \$30 must be allocated as follows:
+Example: A legislator gets \$111 in per diem for a day of legislative business in Springfield, but actually incurs \$136 of ordinary and necessary legislative expenses that day.
+The \$111 paid by the state is excluded from gross income and thus not taxable.
+The remaining \$25 would be allocated as follows:

-59% for lodging and other travel-related expenses = \$17.70
+64% for lodging and other travel-related expenses = \$16.00

-41% for meals and entertainment = \$12.30
+36% for meals and incidental expenses = 9.00

-The entire \$17.70 for lodging and other expenses, and half of the \$12.30 for meals (\$6.15), qualifies as "miscellaneous" deductions that can be taken (to the extent that all miscellaneous deductions exceed 2% of adjusted gross income.
-The remaining half of \$12.30 (\$6.15) is not deductible.
+The entire \$16 for lodging and other expenses, plus half of the \$9 for meals (\$4.50), would qualify as "miscellaneous" deductions that could be taken (to the extent that all miscellaneous deductions exceed 2% of adjusted gross income).
+The remaining half of \$9 (\$4.50) would not be deductible under that IRS interpretation.